-To provide contractors, consultants and Town of Georgina staff with a standardized method for the testing and commissioning of new potable watermains.
+To provide contractors, consultants and Town of Georgina Operations and Infrastructure Department - Water/Wastewater Division staff with a standardized method for the testing and commissioning of new potable watermains.

-The new watermain shall not be connected to the existing water distribution system prior to completion of the cleaning, disinfection, hydrostatic testing and bacteriological sampling except temporarily through an approved, certified and tested backflow device unless otherwise approved by the Department of Engineering and Public Works Water/Wastewater Division.
+The new watermain shall not be connected to the existing water distribution system prior to completion of the cleaning, disinfection, hydrostatic testing and bacteriological sampling except temporarily through an approved, certified and tested backflow device.

-All locations where the new watermains are to be connected to the existing watermains they shall be stopped short of the connection point.
+At locations where the new watermains are to be connected to the existing watermains they shall be stopped short of the connection point.
 Swabbing launch points shall be brought to the surface, capped, restrained and fitted with an appropriately sized blow off and valve.

-The Contractor carrying out the cleaning, testing, disinfection, hydrostatic testing and bacteriological sampling shall submit a copy of their Watermain Disinfection Policy/Procedure to the Department of Engineering and Public Works Water/Wastewater Division for approval prior to commencing work.
+The Contractor carrying out the cleaning, testing, disinfection, hydrostatic testing and bacteriological sampling shall submit a copy of their Watermain Disinfection Policy/Procedure to the Operations and Infrastructure Department - Water/Wastewater Division for approval prior to commencing work.

 All bacteriological sampling performed by the Contractor shall be carried out by persons holding valid Ministry of the Environment Water Distribution or Water Quality Analyst Certificates.
-Copies of same are to be submitted to the Department of Engineering and Public Works Water/Wastewater Division prior to commencing work.
+Copies of same are to be submitted to the Operations and Infrastructure Department - Water/Wastewater Division prior to commencing work.

-The Project Consultant and the Department of Engineering and Public Works Water/Wastewater Division shall witness all cleaning, disinfection, hydrostatic testing and sampling activities performed by the Contractor.
+The Operations and Infrastructure Department - Water/Wastewater Division shall witness all cleaning, disinfection, hydrostatic testing and sampling activities performed by the Contractor.
 The Contractor carrying out the cleaning and disinfection shall document all activities on the Town of Georgina FORM 009 - Watermain Testing and Commissioning Report.
-All such records shall be submitted to Department of Engineering and Public Works Water/Wastewater Division for approval prior to making final connections to the existing water distribution system.
+All such records shall be submitted to Operations and Infrastructure Department - Water/Wastewater Division for approval prior to making final connections to the existing water distribution system.

-A proposed work schedule shall be submitted a minimum of three (3) working days prior to commencement of any testing related to this procedure by the Project Consultant to the Department of Engineering and Public Works Water/Wastewater Division for approval.
+A proposed work schedule shall be submitted a minimum of three (3) working days prior to commencement of any testing related to this procedure by the Contractor to the Operations and Infrastructure Department - Water/Wastewater Division for approval.
 The Building Department shall be notified of the same for all projects under ICI categories.

-No deviations from the forgoing procedure shall be permitted unless submitted in writing by the Project Consultant to the Department of Engineering and Public Works Water/Wastewater Division for approval.
+No deviations from the forgoing procedure shall be permitted unless submitted in writing by the Project Consultant and/or Contractor to the Operations and Infrastructure Department - Water/Wastewater Division for approval.
 Any proposed deviations shall reference recognized methods and practices for the cleaning, disinfecting, hydrostatic testing and sampling of potable watermains.